I don't want casual sex. Is that realistic?

-Am I holding my standards too high in this crazy world of dating?"
+"Are my standards unworkable in this crazy world of dating?"

 Matchmaker Candice Cain:

 Betsy isn't alone in her feelings!
 There are many women who feel this way and have expressed similar sentiments to me.
-Casual sex is a bit passé now -- especially for people that are looking for a serious relationship.
+Casual sex is a bit passé now — especially for people that are looking for a serious relationship.
 However, sometimes you just "click," and shouldn't have feelings of guilt or regret if something does happen in those situations.
-I wouldn't put a specific timeline on it -- it's a matter of how you feel, and when you feel it's right.
-You aren't holding your standards too high, there is no such thing -- they are your standards, you set them, you keep them!
+I wouldn't put a specific timeline on it — it's a matter of how you feel, and when you feel it's right.
+Your standards aren't unworkable, there is no such thing — they are your standards, you set them, you keep them!
 The man that meets those standards is the man for you.

 Matchmaker Sophy Singer: